writethedocs/www/docs/include/conf/current.rst

 ----------------

 - :doc:`Write the Docs Portland </conf/portland/2019/index>`, May 19-21, **Portland, Oregon**
+- Write the Docs Vilnius, June
 - Write the Docs Prague, September
 - More details soon for other events

 2018 Conferences